Are you an adviser? Go to Unbiased Pro

 To avoid this happening, a spouse can make a will in contemplation of marriage.
 This prevents a will from being voided in the case of remarriage.

-Estate planning can be a tricky and complicated process at the best of times, and although it can be even more complex for blended families, planning ahead can help ensure your family members aren’t met with unexpected and unplanned for surprises.
+Estate planning can be a tricky and complicated process at the best of times, and although it can be even more complex for blended families, planning can help ensure your family members aren’t met with unexpected and unplanned surprises.

 Find your next expert at Unbiased.